shoedler/slang/README.md

 ## Compiler rebuild

+- [ ] Remove `in_global_scope` and `current_scope` from the compiler - that should be handled via the resolver.
+Currently needed for destructuring, but I think that should be possible without it.
+- [ ] Move path resolution from the compiler to the resolver.
+- [ ] Resolve natives and imports of cached modules in the compiler maybe?
+We could easily just look the stuff up and emit a value for it (e.g. constant, or some new OP like `OP_PRECOMPILED`) instead of looking it up in the VM.
 - [ ] Test if assignment to patterns works, because declarations do.
 - [ ] After testing: Refactor module imports without Module name (imports using "from").
 - [ ] After testing: Reorder the operands for `OP_GET_PROPERTY`(and set too) in the VM from `[recv][value] (top)` to `[value][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.
 - [ ] After testing: Reorder the operands for `OP_GET_SUBSCRIPT`(and set too) in the VM from `[recv][idx][value] (top)` to `[value][idx][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.
 - [ ] Add resolver warn for vars that could be constant.